Chery Arrizo 5 Plus: Powertrain

-Arrizo GX Pro
+Chery Arrizo GX Pro

 In June 2019, Chery introduced the Arrizo GX Pro naming.

 It was rumoured to come with a choice of either the old 1.5T engine or a new 1.6-litre Acteco TGDI 16-valve engine, with 145 kW, both combined with a new seven-speed dual clutch automatic transmission by Getrag.

 However, it did not appear and the name was eventually used for the China-VI engine versions of the 2019 Arrizo GX.

-Arrizo GX Champion Edition
+Chery Arrizo GX Champion Edition

 In September 2019 Chery introduced the Arrizo GX Champion Edition with similar styling to the GX and GX Pro, at a price of 75,900-91,900 yuan.

 It comes with 1.5L SQRE4G15C engine generating 85 kW (116Ps) at 6150 rpm and peak torque of 143N.m at 4000 rpm, matching a simulated 7-speed CVT gearbox, similar to the Chery Arrizo 5 Pro.

 As of 2022, it is the only variant using the Arrizo GX name still on sale.

-Arrizo 5 Plus
+Chery Arrizo 5 Plus

 The Arrizo 5 Plus is the facelift model of the GX.
 The Arrizo 5 Plus was introduced in 2021 in two different variants, namely Xiao Ai and Ozawa.
 The two different variants features different front face designs while the two variants have exactly the same design on the side view, rear, and interior.
 This car in the Iranian market is called Fownix Arrizo 6 Pro, and in Brazilian market is called Chery Arrizo 6 Pro.